Minimal volume entropy and fiber growth: Simplicial complexes with positive minimal volume entropy

 \section{Simplicial complexes with positive minimal volume entropy}

-By relying on the notion of Urysohn width, we show that the minimal volume entropy of a connected finite simplicial complex satisfying the fiber $\pi_1$-growth non-collapsing assumption is positive.
-We also give a characterization of the non-collapsing assumption in terms of open covers.
-Finally, we construct finite simplicial complexes with zero simplicial volume and arbitrarily large minimal volume entropy.
+In this section, we introduce the covering non-collapsing assumption and show that it is equivalent to the fiber growth non-collapsing assumption when the fundamental group is thick, Then, relying on the notion of Urysohn width, we show that the minimal volume entropy of simplicial complexes satisfying the covering non-collapsing assumption and some mild combinatorial conditions is positive.
+We also establish a similar result for simplicial complexes satisfying the more manageable fiber growth non-collapsing assumption, without the combinatorial conditions, when the fundamental group is thick.
+Finally, we construct simplicial complexes with zero simplicial volume and arbitrarily large minimal volume entropy.